MishDotCom/MishDotCom/README.md

 - 👋 Hi, I’m @MishDotCom
 - 👀 I’m interested in Unity Game dev and C# networking
-- 🌱 I’m currently mastering unity
+- 🌱 I’m currently mastering c#
 - 📫 How to reach me mishdotcomdev@gmail.com
+- Open to learn c++

 <!---
 MishDotCom/MishDotCom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.